Efficient Domain-Adaptive Multi-Task Dense Prediction with Vision Foundation Models: RELATED WORKS and BACKGROUND

 \subsubsection{Unsupervised Domain Adaptation}

-UDA for multi-task dense prediction has been explored in a few prior works, including UM-adapt~\cite{kundu2019adapt}, XTAM~\cite{lopes2023cross}, and TAA~\cite{bhattacharjee2023vision}.
-These approaches, however, rely on relatively simple adversarial learning schemes for UDA, while devoting greater attention to decoder designs, such as the cross-task distillation in UM-adapt, cross-task attention in XTAM, and task-adapted attention in TAA.
-Beyond explicit multi-task setups, several works leverage depth estimation to support UDA in semantic segmentation.
-For instance, depth is introduced as an auxiliary signal to estimate adaptation difficulties~\cite{wang2021domain} or to spatially align depth maps with segmentation representations~\cite{sick2024unsupervised}.
+UDA for multi-task dense prediction has been explored in a few prior works, including UM-adapt~\cite{kundu2019adapt}, XTAM~\cite{lopes2023cross}, and VTAGML~\cite{bhattacharjee2023vision}.
+These approaches, however, rely on relatively simple adversarial learning schemes for UDA, while devoting greater attention to decoder designs, such as the cross-task distillation in UM-adapt, cross-task attention in XTAM, and task-adapted attention in VTAGML. \niluthpol{VTAGML~\cite{bhattacharjee2023vision} demonstrated generalization across novel tasks and domains with this adversarial framework.
+By contrast, FAMDA's contribution lies in the training paradigm, integrating VFM-guided self-training into multi-task UDA, enabling scalability to lightweight architectures suitable for real-time robotics and is thus complementary to such architectural advances.}

 State-of-the-art UDA methods have increasingly shifted toward self-training, though these advances have largely been limited to single-task settings, particularly semantic segmentation~\cite{hoyer2022daformer,hoyer2022hrda,hoyer2023mic}.
 In this framework, a teacher network generates pseudo-labels on target-domain data, while a student network is trained under the teacher’s supervision; the teacher itself is updated via an exponential moving average (EMA) of the student.
 Building on this paradigm, SAM4UDASS~\cite{yan2023sam4udass} incorporates a foundation model to refine pseudo-labels, though it is restricted to semantic segmentation.
 Along similar lines, SALS~\cite{mu2025illumination} applies SAM-based pseudo-label refinement in a weakly supervised DA setting for illumination adaptation.
 Beyond 2D tasks, other works~\cite{cao2024mopa,yang2025sam} integrate SAM into UDA frameworks with a focus on 3D semantic segmentation.